Slowly Varying Regression under Sparsity: Discussion of the Relaxation

+First, we observe that in one dimension, the pseudoinverse is a discontinuous and non-convex function that follows a $-\frac{1}{z}$ type curve everywhere except for $z=0$, where it takes the value of 0.
+This clearly reflects the difficulty of solving the sparse problem as formulated in the standard way.
 We then observe that both $f_2(z)$ and $f_3(z)$ agree with $f_1(z)$ when $z\in \{0,1\}$, and therefore $f_2(z)$, $f_3(z)$ are both valid relaxations of the discontinuous function $f_1(z)$ on the binary values of $z$.
-However, we clearly see that $f_3(z)$ is not a convex function in $z$, while $f_2(z)$ is.
+However, we clearly see that $f_2(z)$ is a convex function in $z$, while $f_3(z)$ is not.
 This illustrates how the carefully chosen relaxation enables efficient convex algorithms to be utilized.